 In general, the health care sector is trending toward doctoral degree options, with other professions — including psychology, pharmacology, and audiology — offering doctoral degrees (PsyD, PharmD, and AudD, respectively).

-As such, a DNP program can give you the theoretical foundation, scientific knowledge, and practical skills you’ll need to ensure top-quality patient care.
+As such, an online DNP program can give you the theoretical foundation, scientific knowledge, and practical skills you’ll need to ensure top-quality patient care.

 Preparing for a competitive job market